Phone: (208) 705-5861

 A final disaster simulation/exam will be held where those trained use the skills they have learned.

-Survivor/Victims will be needed for the final mock disaster drill (CERT training is not required to participate).
+Survivor/Victims will be needed for the final mock disaster drill at the end of the academy (CERT training is not required to participate).

 This schedule may change.
 Call or email to confirm course content if you are not attending all classes.